Ubiquitous Late Radio Emission from Tidal Disruption Events: Spectral Energy Distribution Modeling and Analysis

 In Figure~\ref{fig:disruption}, we show our fits to the radius data for each TDE (including for reference the date of the last measured upper limit).
 In all cases, with the exception of AT2019ehz and PS16dtm, we find significant delays in the outflow launch time, of $\approx 545-2150$ days; see Table~\ref{tab:delayed}.
 Equally important, the inferred time delays are consistent with with the available radio non-detections.
+In the case of AT2019ehz, the data do not converge to a launch time because the decrease in peak flux and peak radius corresponds with a very small increase in radius.
+It is possible, given that it was brightest when first detected, that the outflow had already decelerated, which is why the radius is not zero at the launch date in our analysis.
+Deceleration of the outflow could also potentially explain the lack of convergence in our data for PS16dtm.
+For ASASSN-14ae, we note since our radii used in this calculation are upper limits, the inferred launch date is also a limit, and could be even earlier.

 In the case of TDEs with only a single SED, and for AT2019ehz and PS16dtm where our multi-epoch radius analysis did not converge, we instead make individual estimates of the launch date using the observed light curve behavior and prior upper limits.
-For AT2019dsg and iPTF16fnl, which exhibit a distinct late-time component, we use an outflow launch time corresponding to the dimmest light curve point before the re-brightening, namely 561 days for AT2019dsg and 1345 days for iPTF16fnl.
+For AT2019dsg, which exhibits a distinct late-time component, we use an outflow launch time of 561 days corresponding to the dimmest light curve point before the re-brightening.
 For AT2018zr, with a constraining upper limit at 1218 days, we assume the outflow launched at that time.
 For PS16dtm, we adopt the last constraining upper limit in radio observations at 984 days.
 For AT2019teq, with a constraining upper limit at 351 days, we assume the outflow launched at that time.
 For AT2018dyb, which has brightened by an order of magnitude between our two observations, we assume the outflow launch time corresponds to our initial detection at 1028 days.
 Finally, for AT2019ehz, which has a data gap of $\approx 730$ days between the final upper limit and the first detection, we assume that the light curve rose at roughly the same rate as its observed decline, giving an estimated launch time of $\sim 400$ days.
-We note that planned future observations of the TDEs with only a single SED will allow us to better refine the outflow launch times.
+We note that while we are currently limited for these TDEs by the cadence of observations planned future observations of the TDEs with only a single SED will allow us to better refine the outflow launch times, and potentially increase our precision with estimates for TDEs in Figure~\ref{fig:disruption}.

 With the outflow delay estimates we recalcualte the values of $\beta$ and $\nu_c$, which are strongly dependent on the chosen launch time (Table~\ref{tab:delayed}).
 We find that this increases the inferred velocities by a factor of $\approx 2-5$, to $\beta\approx 0.02-0.15$.